microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

 python pets.py
 ```

 Point your camera at different objects and see how the model classifies them.
 Look at `dogs.txt` and `cats.txt` to see which categories the model is trained to recognize and try to show those objects to the model.
 For quick experimentation, point the camera to your computer screen, have your computer display images of different animals, and see when it barks or meows.
-If you copied the full source for [pets.py](/ELL/tutorials/Boosting-classifier-accuracy-by-grouping-categories/pets.py), you will also see the average time it takes for the model to process a single frame.
+If you copied the full `pets.py` script from [here](/ELL/tutorials/Boosting-classifier-accuracy-by-grouping-categories/pets.py), you will also see the average time it takes for the model to process a single frame.

 ## Troubleshooting
 If you run into trouble, you can find some troubleshooting instructions at the bottom of the [Raspberry Pi Setup Instructions](/ELL/tutorials/Setting-up-your-Raspberry-Pi).